Save 20% Overall Development Cost this BLACK FRIDAY | Don't Just Compete — Lead with DITS *T&C Apply Explore Our Works

 Let’s start by taking a closer look at the app stack on Android phones.
 Here’s what it typically includes:

-1. Front-End Technologies:
+1. Front-End Technologies

 Development Tools: Android Studio is our go-to IDE for Android development.
 It offers a range of features including a powerful code editor, a layout designer, and an emulator for testing.

-2. Back-End Technologies:
+2. Back-End Technologies

 Databases: MongoDB, PostgreSQL, MySQL and SQLite are commonly used for local data storage.
 Room provides an abstraction layer over SQLite, simplifying data operations.
 WhatsApp, for example, uses SQLite to manage local data efficiently.

-3. Integration and APIs:
+3. Integration and APIs

 Third-Party APIs: Android apps often integrate with services like Google Maps and Firebase.
 For example, Airbnb leverages Firebase for real-time data syncing and user authentication.

-Cloud Services: Google Cloud offers robust cloud services, including storage and machine learning.
+Cloud Services: Google Cloud offers robust cloud computing services, including storage and machine learning.
 Spotify, for instance, uses Google Cloud to support its scalable infrastructure and data analytics.

 Also Read: Mobile App Solution For Optimizing Parking Experience